javaclinic/banking-tdd/README.md

 * Let's implement the other test as well, e.g. `testAccountIdIsNullIfNotInDatabase()`.
 We might need to update our `Account` class to include default constructor.
 * General formatting cleanup.

+# Exercise #8 - Adding Exceptions
+* It would be great to handle unusual (exceptional) situations.
+Let's add `AccountNotFoundException`, start with test cases first.
+Implement empty exception for now.